swagtop/bevy-flake/docs/details.md

 ## What does `bevy-flake` do?

+Normally, cross-compiling with Nix is done through `pkgsCross`, with a big focus on which `system` building for some other `system`.
+This flake takes a different approach, focusing on a few systems (`aarch64-darwin`, `aarch64-linux`, `x86_64-linux`) building all targets.

 The flake provides a preconfigured environment for the Rust toolchain, and a couple of packages that are helpful for Bevy development.
 The environment for these packages can be overridden with ones own configuration.